Corporate Governance and Shareholder Rights

 - Founding Member of the Institute for Law and Economic Policy (ILEP)

 One of the single most influential organizations in the area of corporate governance, ILEP unites the SEC and other leading government and self-regulatory officials, judges, scholars and policymakers to review and recommend change in the governance of public companies.
 Illustrative of ILEP's impact, its symposium law review articles have been cited by a number of renowned judges in the United States, including a Justice of the U.S. Supreme Court.
-Labaton Sucharow partner, Edward Labaton, has served as President of ILEP since its founding more than 10 years ago.
+Labaton Sucharow founder Edward Labaton has served as President of ILEP since its founding more than 10 years ago.

 - National Association of Shareholder and Consumer Attorneys (NASCAT)

 A membership organization of approximately 100 law firms that practice class action and complex civil litigation.
 Through the aegis of NASCAT, the Firm continues to advocate against those who would seek to weaken shareholders' rights, including their right to obtain compensation through the legal system through partisan legislation or regulation.
-Labaton Sucharow Chairman Lawrence A. Sucharow and partner Ira A. Schochet have each served as President of this important organization.
+Labaton Sucharow founder Lawrence A. Sucharow and Partner Ira A. Schochet have each served as President of this important organization.

 - Labaton Sucharow is also a patron of the John L. Weinberg Center for Corporate Governance of the University of Delaware and is active in the task force of the Association of the Bar of the City of New York, which drafted recommendations on lawyers' roles in corporate governance.